mbert/kubeadm2ha/README.md

 3. _cluster-uninstall.yaml_ removes data and configuration files to a point that _cluster-setup.yaml_ can be used again.
 4. _cluster-dashboard.yaml_ sets up the dashboard including influxdb/grafana.
 5. _etcd-operator.yaml_ sets up the etcd-operator.
+6. _prometheus-operator.yaml_ sets up the prometheus-operator.
+7. _efk-stack.yaml_ sets up an EFK stack for centralised logging.
-6. _cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
+8. _cluster-images.yaml_ prefetches all images needed for Kubernetes operations and transfers them to the target hosts.
-7. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/MY-CLUSTER-NAME-admin.conf_.
+9. _local-access.yaml_ fetches a patched _admin.conf_ file to _/tmp/MY-CLUSTER-NAME-admin.conf_.
 After copying it to _~/.kube/config_ remote _kubectl_ access via V-IP / load balancer can be tested.
-8. _uninstall-dashboard.yaml_ removes the dashboard.
+10. _uninstall-dashboard.yaml_ removes the dashboard.
+11. _uninstall-efk-stack.yaml_ removes the EFK stack including Fluentd cache and Elasticsearch data files.
-9. _cluster-upgrade.yaml_ upgrades a cluster.
+12. _cluster-upgrade.yaml_ upgrades a cluster.

 ## Prerequisites

 Ansible version 2.4 or higher is required.
 Older versions will not work.

+On the target environment, some settings for successful installation of Kubernetes are necessary.
+The "Before you begin" section in the [official kubernetes documentation](https://kubernetes.io/docs/setup/independent/install-kubeadm/) applies, nevertheless here is a convenience list of things to take care of:
+1. Set the value of `/proc/sys/net/bridge/bridge-nf-call-iptables` to `1`.
+There may be different, distro-dependent ways to accomplish this in a persistent way, however most people will get away by editing _/etc/sysctl.conf_.
+2. Load the `ip_vs` kernele module.
+Most people will want to create a file in _/etc/modprobe.de_ for this.
+3. Disable swap.
+Make sure to edit _/etc/fstab_ to remove the swap mount from it.

 ## Configuration